ggioko/dreams-backend/assumptions.md

 ### auth_register
 * User ids start at index 1
-* New user id is the lowest integer value not in use that is greater than 1
+* New user id is the lowest integer value not in use that is greater than or equal to 1

 ## channels
 * In testing Auth_register is working correctly to store user with id 1